mviereck/x11docker/paper.md

 Containerisation in general has proven as a useful technology for packaging applications and their dependencies for deployment in cloud-based infrastructures.
 A container is similar in usage to a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine), but needs less resources.
-The technical concept, however, is completly different.
+The technical concept, however, is completely different.

 The properties of containers such as portability, dependency packaging, reduced requirements of system environment (i.e. only the container runtime), isolation, and version management of complete